 I am the founder and co-Director for Community Preschools.
 I have been working with children my entire life.
 I have bachelor of science in Child Development and Early childhood Education.
 I understand your journey to find just the right program for your child.
 We are dedicated to ensuring a high quality experience for not only your child but your family as a whole.
 Preschool is the beginning of your child’s educational career second only to the important, learning and relationships shared between parent and child.
 I believe that devoted teachers, caring parents and eager children, can together explore the wonder and possibilities during the time we are together.
 We are working toward the common goal of preparing our children for the world and life ahead.

-My name is Ellie and I am honored to be a part of your child’s journey at Mark West Community Preschool.
+My name is Ellie Wynkoop and I am honored to be a part of your child’s journey at Mark West Community Preschool.
 My greatest joy is to walk along side of a child as they seek to learn about the world around them.
 I want to nurture their individual interest and build a trusting relationship with the child and their family.

+On a personal level I spend my time hanging out with my adult children hiking and cooking together.
+I love taking my dog Roxy for long walks and on the weekends I go to dinner and movies with my husband.
 I am the proud mother of five children ranging in ages from fifteen to twenty-five.
 While raising my own children, I became passionate about early childhood education.
 I received my BA in Visual Arts and decided to pursue a Child Development Certificate and a Child Development Site Supervisors Permit.
 While teaching in both private and public preschools, I became aware of the impact of quality Early Childhood Education on the children and how that could shape a child’s life.
 I have been in the field for over twelve years and I wanted to work in a program that put children and their needs first.
 This has led me to Mark West Community Preschool.
 I believe all children deserve a Childhood filled with possibilities, imagination, curiosity, and amazement!
 I look forward to embarking on this beautiful adventure together.